Data Processing Agreement

 • Complies with applicable law on notification to and authorizations from relevant authorities

-• Has informed the Data subject in accordance with applicable law
+• Has informed the relevant Data Subjects in accordance with applicable law

 • Controller will not submit, store, or send any sensitive data or special categories of personal data (collectively, “Sensitive Data”) to Processor.
 Controller acknowledge that Processor do not request or require Sensitive Data as part of providing the Service to Controller and that Processor do not wish to receive or store Sensitive Data.